pjha91275/Spotify-Clone/README.md

 > ⚠️ **Important:** When you open the live site link, your browser may show a security warning (red background) saying the site is dangerous or deceptive.

-This is a **false warning** caused because the project is hosted on **GitHub Pages** and looks visually similar to real websites like Amazon or Spotify.
+This is a **false warning** caused because the project is hosted on **GitHub Pages** and looks visually similar to real websites of Spotify.

 To proceed and view the site: